 under the Flow storage configuration section.

-Flow storage default values
+Flow storage configuration

 Database values